Foundations of Drawing

 Week 4 - Understand light and shadow with exercises on various shading techniques.

-Week 5 and 6 – Learn essential principles of composition: Figure and/or portrait drawing exercise, and sketching and gesture drawing with a live model.
+Week 5 and 6 – Learn essential principles of composition: Figure and/or portrait drawing exercise, and sketching and gesture drawing.

-Week 7 - Perceive form, negative space and shadow shapes easily with a live model.
+Week 7 - Perceive form, negative space and shadow shapes.

-Week 8 and 9 - Analyze angles, proportions and perspective and practice with live models.
+Week 8 and 9 - Analyze angles, proportions and perspective.

 Week 10 - Unite all the basic skills of drawing to create a harmonious finished drawing with wholeness and personality.